 If you're making a remote deposit with your mobile device, you typically don't need to use a deposit slip.
 At most banks, you're already logged into your account when you snap a photo of the check, so you don't need to provide those details.
-Typically you'll just confirm the dollar amount and review the account and routing information from the check.
+Typically you just confirm the dollar amount and review any account and routing information from the check.

-Your bank sets rules, called a funds availability policy, which explains how long you need to wait to spend the money.
+Your bank sets rules, known as the funds availability policy, which explain how long you need to wait before spending money from a deposit.
 In many cases, you can take up to $200 in cash from a personal check within one business day.
 You may be able to get more when you deposit a cashier’s check or USPS money order.